Laser Cutting Cost Center

 Update Costs Quarterly

 Material prices, gas costs, and labor rates change.
-Review and update your cost inputs every 3 months, or immediately after major changes (new equipment, wage increases, facility moves).
+Review and update your cost inputs regularly (for example, every few months) and whenever there are major changes such as new equipment, wage increases, or facility moves.

 Use Consistent Allocation Methods